Maria Sakkari career statistics

 This is a list of the main career statistics of professional Greek tennis player Maria Sakkari.
-Sakkari has won one singles title on the WTA Tour at the Morocco Open in 2019.
+Sakkari has won two singles titles on the WTA Tour at the Morocco Open in 2019 and at the Guadalajara Open in 2023.
 She also has two WTA 1000 finals, both achieved in 2022; the Indian Wells Open and Guadalajara Open.
 In 2021, she reached her first Grand Slam semifinal at the French Open.
 In the same year later, she reached semifinals of the US Open as well.

 Sakkari finished season of 2021 playing at the year-end WTA Finals, becoming the first Greek female player to accomplish that.
 After passing group stage, she lost to Anett Kontaveit in the semifinals.
 In September 2021, right after reaching US Open semifinals, Sakkari made her debut into the top 10, becoming the first Greek female player to achieve that milestone.
 One year later, in March 2022, she achieved a career-high singles ranking of world No. 3, in March 2022.

 Sakkari at the 2022 Nottingham Open.